Code-Institute-Submissions/Milestone-Project-108/README.md

 ### User Stories

 - As a dog owner, I want to quickly see the website training methodology so that I know they align with my beliefs.
-- As a Dog Owner, I want to work with a qualified professional that uses positive reinforcement training methods only so that my family and I can learn the tools for continuous positive training throughout our dog’s life.
+- As a dog owner, I want to work with a qualified professional that uses positive reinforcement training methods only so that my family and I can learn the tools for continuous positive training throughout our dog’s life.
 - As a dog owner, I want to be able to quickly see the types of services on offer, so that I can determine if the trainer is a right fit for me.
 - As a new puppy owner, I want to be able to house train him/her as quickly as possible so that my dog learns good behaviours from an early age.
 - As a dog owner, I want to have the option of online training, so that I can still work on my dogs behaviour during the current pandemic.